 List of content you will read in this article:

 If you are a system administrator, you have the authority to manage users and the groups of the system.
 You can create or remove the users as well.
-Here, we are going to talk about creating several new accounts with the use of useradd command.
+Here, we are going to talk about creating several new accounts with the use of the Linux useradd command.
 Along with that, you will see many more functions.

-How to Create Users in Linux?
+How to Create User in Linux? [useradd Command]

 The useradd Command